These are some of the questions we are often asked. However, if you have any other questions, our reception staff will

 How much does it cost?

-Since our practitioners are all independent, they set their own fees.
+Our practitioners are all independent so they set their own fees.
 Their current appointment and consultation fees are shown in the link below:

 If you require any further information on fees prior to booking an appointment, please contact a member of our reception staff.